bramjot14/My-portfolio/README.md

-This is simple portfolio website which is describing me.
+This is just a simple portfolio website which is describing me.